 Making French Cuisine Accessible

-Pioneering Cooking Shows
+Pioneering Cooking Television

 Inspiring Generations of Chefs

 Julia established the Julia Child Foundation for Gastronomy and the Culinary Arts in 1995.
-The Foundation continues her legacy today.
+The Foundation continues her legacy by supporting culinary history research, professional culinary training scholarships, food writing internships, and food literacy programs.
+It has given over $2 million in grants to nonprofit organizations.

 Each year, the Julia Child Award is given to someone making a significant contribution to the culinary arts.
 The winner receives a $50,000 grant to donate to a food-related nonprofit of their choice.